-The Renting Homes (Wales) Act 2016 (the RHWA) represents a fundamental reform of tenancy law impacting Registered Social Landlords.
-In force as of 1 December 2022, all current forms and tenures of tenancy agreement are now replaced by a standardised agreement referred to as an "occupation contract".
+The Renting Homes (Wales) Act 2016 (the RHWA) represents a fundamental reform of tenancy law impacting Welsh RSLs.
+In force as of 1 December 2022, all current forms and tenures of tenancy agreement were replaced by a standardised agreement referred to as an "occupation contract".
 The RHWA distinguishes between private landlords and community landlords, and standard and secure occupation contracts.
-The new legislation requires certain fundamental rights and obligations be included and, alongside certain supplemental terms, these will be automatically incorporated into all occupation contracts.
-Supplemental terms may be modified by bespoke agreement, but most fundamental terms cannot be varied except in favour of the tenant.
-The RHWA also implements rules regarding repossession and security of tenure and places an obligation on all landlords to ensure that a dwelling is in repair and fit for human habitation.
+The legislation requires certain fundamental rights and obligations be included and, alongside certain supplemental terms, these are automatically incorporated into all occupation contracts.
+Supplemental terms may be modified by bespoke agreement, but most fundamental terms cannot be varied except in favour of the contract-holder.
+The RHWA also implemented rules regarding repossession and security of tenure and places an obligation on all landlords to ensure that a dwelling is in repair and fit for human habitation.
 Part 4 of the RHWA sets out the requirements of fitness for human habitation and is supplemented by the Renting Homes (Fitness for Human Habitation) (Wales) Regulations 2022.
 The RHWA makes no distinction in this regard between private rented and social housing.